Kcrespo15/ReadMe-Gen/README.md

   node index
   ~~~

-iowandnaw
+  hiawvbdihbaw
   ## License
-  This application is covered under the MIT.
+  This application is covered under the CC.
-  To view a description of this license type, click [here](https://www.mit.edu/~amini/LICENSE.md).
+  To view a description of this license type, click [here](https://creativecommons.org/licenses/by/2.0/legalcode).

   ## Contributing
-  idwndina
+  iuwvbdubaw

   ## Tests
-  npwapdn
+  uivbdouawb

   ## Questions
-  If you have any questions view my GitHub profile at [https://github.com/uwbduow](https://github.com/uwbduow) or contact me at uiwdbuoawbd.
+  If you have any questions view my GitHub profile at [https://github.com/biuwbdouwa](https://github.com/biuwbdouwa) or contact me at uiavbwdougawb.